 Since the MFAH Book Club's inception, the Museum has featured a wide range of fiction and nonfiction picks.
-Though tours are not available for these past selections, discussion guides are available online.
+Though tours are not offered for these past selections, discussion guides are available here.

 The MFAH Book Club receives generous support from Aggie and Joe Foster.

 All Learning and Interpretation programs at the Museum of Fine Arts, Houston, receive endowment income from funds provided by the Louise Jarrett Moran Bequest; Caroline Wiess Law; the William Randolph Hearst Foundation; The National Endowment for the Humanities; the Fondren Foundation; BMC Software, Inc.; the Wallace Foundation; the Neal Myers and Ken Black Children’s Art Fund; the Favrot Fund; and Gifts in honor of Beth Schneider.Top